carsdotcom/powertrain/README.md

 will deploy an image with the name from the project's Makefile and the current git commit hash (assuming your project is using git for version control).

-The defaults can be overridden by supplying the `NAME` and `VERSION` variables inline with the command like so: `powertrain publish NAME=my-application VERSION=1.2.3`

 <br>

 ### Deploy